kissgyorgy/my-stars/README.md

 - [tutao/tutanota](https://github.com/tutao/tutanota) - Tuta is an email service with a strong focus on security and privacy that lets you encrypt emails, contacts and calendar entries on all your devices.
 - [ueberdosis/tiptap](https://github.com/ueberdosis/tiptap) - The headless rich text editor framework for web artisans.
 - [ever-co/ever-traduora](https://github.com/ever-co/ever-traduora) - Ever® Traduora™ - Open Translation Management Platform - https://traduora.co
-- [Unleash/unleash](https://github.com/Unleash/unleash) - Open-source feature management solution built for developers.
+- [Unleash/unleash](https://github.com/Unleash/unleash) - Open-source feature management platform
 - [getguesstimate/guesstimate-app](https://github.com/getguesstimate/guesstimate-app) - Create Fermi Estimates and Perform Monte Carlo Estimates
 - [rrweb-io/rrweb](https://github.com/rrweb-io/rrweb) - record and replay the web
 - [PeculiarVentures/PKI.js](https://github.com/PeculiarVentures/PKI.js) - PKI.js is a pure JavaScript library implementing the formats that are used in PKI applications (signing, encryption, certificate requests, OCSP and TSP requests/responses).
 It is built on WebCrypto (Web Cryptography API) and requires no plug-ins.